The best video editing software

-Our top pick is the industry standard software for video editing.
+My top pick is the industry standard software for video editing.
 It supports every format, provides a huge amount of flexibility and is rapidly introducing new AI-powered tools to speed up editing.
-You can try it for free for seven days.
+It's not cheap, with those subscription costs really adding up over the months, but if you're serious about editing, you should really learn to use Premiere.

-CyberLink's software is better for enthusiasts, both because of the price and the simpler interface.
+I'd say CyberLink's software is better for enthusiasts, both because of the price and the simpler interface.
 It still has lots of features, including new AI-powered object detection and background removal.
-There's also a free version.

 New to video editing?
-This is the perfect option for you.
+This is my pick for you.
 Elements is a simple version of Premiere Pro, meaning it's easy to learn.
-Also subscription-free, and comes with a 30-day free trial.
+It's also subscription-free, and comes with a 30-day free trial.

 The best video editing software in full